 - The Rev. Martin Wells

-For 150 years Canada and the United States have enjoyed a close relationship between nations.
-As the Trudeau and Trump administrations prepare to negotiate and modernize the Columbia River Treaty it is particularly important to call on both nations to account for and remedy the devastating consequences of the dam-building era on the Columbia River.
+For 150 years Canada and the United States have enjoyed a close relationshipbetween nations.
+As these two neighbors prepare to negotiate and modernize the Columbia River Treaty, it is particularly important to call on both nations to account for and remedy the devastating consequences of the dam-building era on the Columbia River.

 From Time Immemorial

 “It’s important for residents of the region to understand the history of what happened, so that we can have an informed voice in upcoming government discussions.”